 Agnew Gold Mine at Agnew is approximately 25km west of Leinster in the northern goldfields region of Western Australia.
 Mine energy consumption is transitioning from diesel generation to a hybrid solution that combines solar, wind, battery and gas generation.

 The Wind Farm will consist of up to five (5) GW140 3.57MW Wind Turbines at a hub height of 110m and with a total name-plate rated capacity of 17.85 MW.
 It will connect and export into the Angew Gold Mine Power Station (AGPS).

-- Design of 5 x Hardstands, including blade laydown areas (14,000m2)
+- Design and construction of 5 x hardstands, including blade laydown areas (14,000m2)

 - Clearing and construction of batch plant, gear laydown and site offices laydown areas (20,000m2)

 - Design and construction of 5 x WTG foundations, including excavation, assembly and concrete pouring (each foundation 540m3 – 610m3)

 - Design and installation of WTG earthing and cabling system (including trenching)

 - Design and installation of cabling between WTG tower and RMU (kiosks)

 First wind farm Project Nacap is acting as Principal Contractor (due to OFSC accreditation)

 Geotechnical Investigation (drilling) and survey works - early works scope completed on site without incident